 Native to Southeast Asia, ginger is common in food and medicine around the world.
 The ginger plant is rich in natural chemicals that can promote your health and wellness.

 Ginger water, also known as ginger tea, is one way to enjoy the benefits of ginger.
 Read on to learn more about ginger water benefits, uses, and side effects.

 As with a lot of herbal medicine, more research is needed to better understand and prove uses for ginger and ginger water.
 There are many anecdotes about uses for ginger water that can’t be guaranteed healthy or effective.
 However, there are several potential benefits backed by limited research.

 Inflammation is one of your body’s natural self-preservation functions.
 Germs, chemicals, and poor diet can cause too much inflammation and harm your body.

 Inflammation has become a very common experience for a lot of people.
 Diet and lifestyle changes may be necessary to fight chronic inflammation.

-A small study also showed that people who took daily ginger supplements had less muscle pain after working out.
+A also showed that people who took daily ginger supplements had less muscle pain after working out.
 Muscle pain can be caused by inflammation.